ethicalAndroid/Snake-Eyed-Heroes/Acting-In-Combat.md

 If a non-Escape outcome helps you when in a Worse situation, you are now in a Bad situation.
 If a non-Escape outcome helps you when in a Bad situation, you are no longer in a Bad situation.
 When a danger is resolved, then all Bad and Worse situations from that danger ends.

+## Villain Enemies

+Just like heroes, enemies have Life.
+Enemies die once they have no Life left.
+The amount of Life that each enemy has is related to its type.

+- Minions and tiny enemies have 1 Life.
+- Smart or strong enemies have 2 Life.
+- Brutes and specialists have 3 Life.
+- The Final Villain has 4 Life.